 - 2 teaspoons sesame seeds, to serve

-- Mix brown rice and quinoa together and cook according to packet instructions; If cooking on stove, drain and cover to keep warm and set aside.
+- Mix brown rice and quinoa together and cook according to packet instructions; If cooking on the stove, drain and cover to keep warm and set aside.

 - Meanwhile, place a wok (or large non-stick frying pan) over high heat and heat half of the oil.
 Coat selected fish fillets evenly with Chinese five-spice powder; cook, turning occasionally, for 3–4 minutes, or until fillets are golden brown and starting to flake.
-Remove cooked fish from wok, cover to keep warm and set aside.
+Remove cooked fish from the wok, cover to keep warm and set aside.

-- Add remaining cooking oil to wok (or pan) with mushrooms, garlic, and ginger, cook, stirring occasionally, for 1–2 minutes, or until mushrooms are soft and mixture is aromatic.
+- Add remaining cooking oil to wok (or pan) with mushrooms, garlic, and ginger, cook, stirring occasionally, for 1–2 minutes, or until mushrooms are soft and the mixture is aromatic.